 There is an awesome trick that you can use to get even better slow speed running and smoother operation.
 It's called the Automatic Motor Tuning Feature.
 This feature will automatically adjust the Back-EMF in most cases and give you phenomenal slow-speed performance.
-Make sure you do this to each locomotive separately rather than your A and B units together.
+Make sure you do this to each locomotive separately.